rajdhal/Notetake/README.md

 3. Browse and download documents uploaded by others.
 4. View PDF documents inline within the application.
 5. Utilize the RESTful API endpoints for programmatic interaction.
+6. Note: Only admin accounts can add or change the list of courses.

 ## Contributing